Folio III Field Notes

 """

-These 2 functions serve as the memory bank for Mario.
+These two functions serve as Mario's memory bank.

-The cache function stores experiences (state, next state, action, reward, done) in the memory (replay buffer).
-The recall function randomly retrieves a batch of experiences from the replay buffer for training.
+The cache function stores experiences (state, next state, action, reward, done) in the replay buffer.
+The recall function randomly retrieves a batch of experiences from the buffer for training.
 This is where Mario "remembers" past experiences and uses them to learn.

-The buffer size determines how many experiences Mario can remember at once.
-For Mario, each level lasts around 200-300 seconds.
-50000 experiences should be enough to cover 150-250 full levels, making it a good starting point.
-If you have the computational resources, you can increase this number to remember more experiences -> diverse learning, important events are not forgotten.
+Buffer size determines how many experiences Mario can remember at once.
+For Mario, each level lasts around 200–300 seconds.
+50,000 experiences should cover 150–250 full levels, a good starting point.
+With more compute, increase to remember more — diverse learning, important events not forgotten.

-The batch size determines how many experiences Mario will recall for training.
-A larger batch size means Mario can learn from more experiences at once, which can lead to more stable learning.
-However, larger batch sizes require more memory and computational resources, so it's a trade-off.
+Batch size determines how many experiences Mario will recall for training.
+Larger batches mean learning from more experiences at once — more stable learning.
+But larger batches need more memory and compute, so it's a trade-off.

 Learn